Translation style guide

 Titles of external articles

 Some strings contain titles of external articles.
 Most of our developer documentation pages contain links to external articles for further reading.
-The strings containing titles of articles need to be translated, regardless of the article's language, to ensure a more consistent user experience for the visitors viewing the page in their language.
+The strings containing article titles need to be translated, regardless of the article's language, to ensure a more consistent user experience for visitors viewing the page in their language.

 Crowdin warnings

 Crowdin has a built-in feature that warns translators when they are about to make a mistake.
-Crowdin will automatically warn you of this before saving your translation if you forget to include a tag from the source, translate elements that should not be translated, add several consecutive spaces, forget end punctuation, etc. If you see a warning like this, please go back and double-check the suggested translation.
+Crowdin will automatically alert you before saving your translation if you forget to include a tag from the source, translate elements that should not be translated, add several consecutive spaces, forget end punctuation, etc. If you see a warning like this, please double-check the suggested translation.

-Never ignore these warnings, as they usually mean that something is wrong, or that the translation is missing a key part of the source text.
+Never ignore these warnings, as they usually mean something is wrong or the translation lacks a key part of the source text.

-There are a lot of abbreviations used on the website, e.g. dapps, NFT, DAO, DeFi, etc. These abbreviations are commonly used in English and most visitors to the website are familiar with them.
+The website uses many abbreviations, such as apps, DApps, NFT, DAO, DeFi, etc. These abbreviations are standard in English, and most visitors are familiar with them.

-Since they usually don’t have established translations in other languages, the best way to approach these and similar terms is to provide a descriptive translation of the full form, and add the English abbreviation in brackets.
+Since they usually don’t have established translations in other languages, the best approach to these and similar terms is to provide a descriptive translation of the entire form and add the English abbreviation in brackets.

-Do not translate these abbreviations, since most people wouldn’t be familiar with them, and the localized versions would not make much sense to most visitors.
+Do not translate these abbreviations since most people are unfamiliar with them, and the localized versions would not make much sense to most visitors.

 Terms without established translations

-Some terms might not have established translations in other languages, and are widely known by the original English term.
-Such terms mostly include newer concepts, like proof-of-work, proof-of-stake, Beacon Chain, staking, etc.
+Some terms might not have established translations in other languages but are widely known by their original English names.
+Such terms include newer concepts, like proof-of-work, proof-of-stake, Beacon Chain, staking, etc.

-While translating these terms can sound unnatural, since the English version is commonly used in other languages as well, it is highly recommended that they are translated.
+While translating these terms can sound unnatural, since the English version is a basis for other languages, it is highly recommended that they be translated.

-When translating them, feel free to get creative, use descriptive translations, or simply translate them literally.
+Feel free to get creative, use descriptive translations, or translate them literally.

-The reason why most terms should be translated, instead of leaving some in English, is the fact that this new terminology will become more widespread in the future, as more people start using TON and related technologies.
-If we want to onboard more people from all over the world to this space, we need to provide understandable terminology in as many languages as possible, even if we need to create it ourselves.
+Most terms should be translated instead of leaving some in English, as this new terminology will become more widespread as more people start using TON and related technologies.
+To onboard more people to TON, we must provide understandable terminology in as many languages as possible, even if we need to create it ourselves.

 Buttons & CTAs

-Button text can be identified by viewing the context screenshots, connected with most strings, or by checking the context in the editor, which includes the phrase ‘’button’’.
+You may identify button text by viewing the context screenshots connected with most strings or by checking the context in the editor, which includes the phrase ‘’button’’.

-The translations for buttons should be as short as possible, to prevent formatting mismatches.
-Additionally, button translations should be imperative, i.e. present a command or request.
+Button translations should be as short as possible to prevent formatting mismatches.
+Additionally, button translations, i.e., presenting a command or request, should be imperative.

 Translating for inclusivity

 TON docs visitors come from all over the world and from different backgrounds.
-The language on the website should therefore be neutral, welcoming to everyone and not exclusive.
+Therefore, the language on the website should be neutral, welcoming to everyone, and not exclusive.

 Finally, the language should be suitable for all audiences and ages.